 Whereas before, application-completion was a major bottleneck, Fountain now allowed Lime to send out SMS messages that remind and prompt candidates to complete each step of the application process.

 The other game changer for Lime was having the ability to create hiring funnels quickly for every new market in which they open.
-Funnels are a customized process to help automate hiring.
+Funnels are a customized process to help automate your hiring strategy for startups.
 If Lime’s engineering had to make a new funnel for every new market, their operations would be tedious, slow, and expensive.
 With Fountain’s clean UI, however, Lime’s users can create or clone their own funnels right away and launch a new market within an hour.

 Small businesses need to stop trying to do everything themselves.
 These mundane tasks are what become the unnecessary focus rather than the big-picture goal.A company’s bottleneck should never be something like making a funnel.
 If engineering has to take a week to make a funnel, that would effectively hurt the business’s bottom line.